nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

  [Companies house website](http://download.companieshouse.gov.uk/en_output.html).

 The matching methodology matches the names of companies in Companies House with the names extracted by Glass from business websites.
-Naively comparing the similarity of names is computationally infeasible.
+Naively comparing the similarity of all combinations of names is computationally infeasible.
+We therefore use a combination of two approximate methods that identify a subset of Companies House names that are sufficiently similar to each Glass company name.
- We therefore use Locality Sensitive Hashing (with the Jaccard similarity of k-shingles) and the cossine similarity of tokens to identify the most likely matches for each Glass website which we then apply an exact similarity measure to and choose the best match.
+Firstly, we use Locality Sensitive Hashing (with the Jaccard similarity of k-shingles) - a method originally used by search engines to detect near-duplicate web pages to improve their search results [@LSH] - this captures small spelling/grammatical variations.
+In addition, we use the cosine similarity of the TF-IDF score of names (which can be efficiently computed and queried for the top $n$ most similar terms).
+ This excels at capturing word ordering differences and information about the frequency of words across the corpus of company names.
+After identifying these sets of similar names we can apply the exact similarity measures that were computationally infeasible to naively apply across the whole dataset.
 Each Glass organisation only appears once but each Companies House organisation may appear multiple times.
 This matching is not exact and problems do exist.
 For example, due to the nature of Companies House,